-We express our deepest gratitude to the Energy Foundation, the Beldon Fund, and the Z. Smith Reynolds Foundation for their financial support of this project and the NCPIRG Education Fund.
+We express our gratitude to the Energy Foundation and the Orchard Foundation for their financial support of this project and the NHPIRG Education Fund.

-We also thank the following individuals who provided insight or information relevant to this report: Paul Hughes of the California Air Resources Board, Roland Hwang of the Natural Resources Defense Council, Peter Iwanowicz of the American Lung Association of New York State, Coralee Cooper of Northeast States for Coordinated Air Use Management (NESCAUM), and Rob Sargent, Rebecca Stanfield, Alison Cassady, Jasmine Vasavada and Travis Madsen of the state PIRGs.
-Special thanks to Elizabeth Ouzts of NCPIRG Education Fund for her direction of this project, to Susan Rakov and Brad Heavner for their editorial assistance and guidance, and to Will Coynne for accessing and assembling the air toxics data from the EPA's National Air Toxics Assessment.
+We also thank the following individuals who provided insight or information relevant to this report: Paul Hughes of the California Air Resources Board, Roland Hwang of the Natural Resources Defense Council, Peter Iwanowicz of the American Lung Association of New York State, Coralee Cooper of Northeast States for Coordinated Air Use Management (NESCAUM), Rick Rumba of the New Hampshire Department of Environmental Services, Dave Gwinnup of the U.S. EPA and Rob Sargent, Rebecca Stanfield, Alison Cassady, Jasmine Vasavada and Travis Madsen of the state PIRGs.
+Special thanks to Steve Blackledge of NHPIRG Education Fund for his direction of this project, to Susan Rakov and Brad Heavner for their editorial assistance and guidance, and to Will Coyne for accessing and assembling the air toxics data from the EPA's National-Scale Air Toxics Assessment.